alx-sch/42_pipex/README.md

 #### The PATH Environmental Variable

-Environmental variables, essential elements of the operating system's environment, store information utilized by various processes and applications to configure their behavior and access system resources.
+Environmental variables are essential elements of the operating system's environment.
+They store information that various processes and applications utilize to configure their behavior and access system resources.

 For example, common commands such as 'grep', 'ls', or 'cat' are exectuable files stored within the system.
 To determine the exact path(s) to a specific command, you can use `which` in bash or `where` in zsh, followed by the command name, such as `which grep` or `which ls` (there might be more than one location where executable is stored).